Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/SetMapSpatialReference/readme.md

 ##

-This sample demonstrates how to set the initial spatial reference of a map and all its layers would be projected accordingly.
+This sample demonstrates how to set the initial spatial reference of a map so that all layers that support reprojection are projected into the map’s spatial reference.

 ## How it works

-The map in the sample is initialized with `esriSRProjCS_World_Bonne (WKID: 54024)` spatial reference.
+The basemap contains an `ArcGISMapImageLayer`, which supports reprojection, and has a default spatial reference of `GCS_WGS_1984 (WKID: 4326)`.

-Hence the Basemap that is added, with default spatial reference as `GCS_WGS_1984 (WKID: 4326)`, gets re-projected to map's spatial reference.
+When the basemap is added to the map, the `ArcGISMapImageLayer` is automatically reprojected into the map’s spatial reference.

 ## Features